 Some examples of series that have made references to the Chupacabra:

-- In the manga of Azumanga Daioh, when the girls are planning to go to the zoo to see real pandas instead of just pictures, Osaka thinks of something else she wants to see.
+- Azumanga Daioh: In the manga, when the girls are planning to go to the zoo to see real pandas instead of just pictures, Osaka thinks of something else she wants to see.
 When she remembers, what she says is translated as "the chupacabra".
 (The anime version of the same scene says something else, and the original version says she wanted to see her life flash before her eyes.)

 - In Occult Academy, Maya and the gang investigate mysterious cattle mutilations near their school.
 At first, they dismiss it as a bad-natured prank.
 The chupacabra eventually kidnap Ami, and it's up to the rest of the gang to save her.